 1994-95 Finest Grant Hill RC is the undisputed king of his collectibles, although it’s not as pricey as you might expect.
 It features a strong image of Hill with a surprised look on his face, with a simple silver border and a multicolored chrome background.
 It also has a separate image on the reverse, showing Hill in casual attire on the court.

 Some copies come with an added protector film to help protect surfaces from scratching, although there’s no real difference in terms of value or rarity.

 Features like etched foil and great pictures are things we take for granted nowadays, but there aren’t many mid-’90s options that can match up to the 1994-95 SP in this regard!

 The first-ever SP set, you can tell this was a premium release back in the day just by looking at this chrome card.
 The silver and gold background is a great touch, making it another great Hill RC option.
 It also comes with a refractor parallel, and gem mint versions sell for low three-figure fees.

 This is a great choice that won’t break the bank despite being one of the more expensive options!
 Hill’s ‘94 Stadium Club features an image that reeks of the decade, from the slightly awkward to the garish purple and pink background.
 The player is featured in a full suit and cap, with a basketball clutched under his arm.
 The card also notes that Hill was a 1st round rookie pick.

 Trending: Best LeBron James Autograph Cards

 There are two Hill cards in the ‘94 Stadium Club set.
 This is the first, which is why it’s seen as his RC.
-The second is numbered #195, and it has a great action shot of the player.
-However, it’s almost worthless in comparison, so we’d stick with the #181.
+The second is #195, with a great action shot of the player.
+However, it isn’t beneficial in comparison, so we’d stick with #181.
 There’s also a trio of parallels to look out for.